–General Assembly allotted $500,000 for battlefield preservation in 2022–

-DHR does not have grants available for property owners of historic houses or buildings, or for applicants for historical highway markers.
+DHR does not have grants available for applicants for historical highway markers.

-Federal grant opportunities are available through the National Park Service, which offers various grants from the Historic Preservation Fund.
+Federal grant opportunities are available through the National Park Service.
 Grants are also available from the National Trust for Historic Preservation.

 The following three grants pertain to historical graves and cemeteries: